New Vanuatu PM to 'revisit' security pact with Australia - ABC

 Vanuatu is one of the Pacific island countries at the centre of competition for influence in the region between the United States and China.

-The United States and its allies, including Australia, are seeking to discourage Pacific countries from establishing security ties with China, after it signed a security pact with the Solomon Islands.
+The United States and its allies, including Australia, are seeking to discourage Pacific countries from establishing security ties with China, after Beijing signed a security pact with the Solomon Islands.

+Vanuatu's agreement with Australia includes closer cooperation on defence, border security, policing and aviation safety.

+Australia respected Vanuatu's "sovereign decision-making processes" and looked forward to discussions with the new government over its issues with the security pact, a Department of Foreign Affairs and Trade spokesperson said in an emailed statement.

 A now five-time prime minister, Kilman pledged closer cooperation with China in previous stints as leader.